Semi-classical understanding of flux quantization in superconductors: Discussions

 \section{Discussions}

-The quantized nature of the magnetic flux in the units of $\frac{h}{e}$ has been pointed out by many authors in past~\cite{feynman1965feynman,crawford1982elementary}.
+The quantized nature of the magnetic flux in the units of $\frac{h}{e}$ has been pointed out by many authors in past~\cite{feynman1965feynman, doll1961experimental, crawford1982elementary}.
 However, the connection between the usual flux quantum and the flux quantum in superconductivity ($\frac{h}{2e }$) was not very clear on a fundamental ground.
 The present article uses a simple semi-classical approach to bridge this gap.
 From this discussion, we find that the result will continue to hold irrespective of type-I, or type-II superconductors, as long as it is in a Meissner state.
 Elsewhere, it has been argued that the BCS theory cannot explain the Meissner effect~\cite{hirsch2009bcs, hirsch2010explanation}.
+Actually, the BCS theory can explain the Meissner effect if the $U(1)$ gauge symmetry breaking is taken into account by including the Nambu-Goldstone mode.
+The references claim that, however, there still exist fundamental problems concerning the way the Meissner effect is realized in realistic situations.
+Apart from that, it is also difficult to consider the $U(1)$ gauge symmetry breaking since it violates the particle-number conservation.
 In this context, we comment that if one accepts the flux quantum and possible mechanisms behind it (e.g. the BCS theory), then the present work clearly shows why the magnetic field must be zero inside superconductors.